nemogoc/100-days-of-code/r1-log.md

 ### R1D8 - 10/5
 07:00 Finished learnlayout.com in 20 minutes or so.
 Lots of detail about flex layouts, seems useful.
+19:30 Started Survey Form project.
+I was able to get all the test passing, but this reminded me I skipped the forms section on beta FCC, so I need to go back and take notes on that.
+Maybe tomorrow?

 188.8

+### R1D9 - 10/6
+11:00 Reviewed form sections on FCC and took notes.
+14:00 CSS work on Survey project